humanmade/altis-local-server/docs/README.md

   * `composer server db sequel` - Opens a connection to the database in [Sequel Pro](https://sequelpro.com).
 * `composer server import-uploads` - Syncs files from `content/uploads` to the s3 container.

-## Settings

-Settings are persistent for your project and environment and are controlled using the `composer server set` command.

-Available settings are:

-- `mutagen on|off`<br />
-   If set to "on" this will enable Mutagen based file sharing which can improve the performance of Local Server on Windows and Mac hosts.
-See the [Mutagen guide for installation and set up instructions](./mutagen-file-sharing.md).
 ## Configuring the PHP Version

 Local Server currently defaults to PHP 7.2.
 In advance of the PHP 7.4 upgrade coming soon for all Altis sites you can opt-in to using PHP 7.4 for your local environment ahead of time for testing purposes.